zoisite-rb/zoisite-rb/guides/source/api_app.md

 What is an API Application?
 ---------------------------

-Traditionally, when people said that they used Rails as an "API", they meant providing a programmatically accessible API alongside their web application.
+Traditionally, when people said that they used Zoisite as an "API", they meant providing a programmatically accessible API alongside their web application.
 For example, GitHub provides [an API](https://developer.github.com) that you can use from your own custom clients.

-With the advent of client-side frameworks, more developers are using Rails to build a back-end that is shared between their web application and other native applications.
+With the advent of client-side frameworks, more developers are using Zoisite to build a back-end that is shared between their web application and other native applications.

 For example, X uses its [public API](https://developer.x.com/) in its web application, which is built as a static site that consumes JSON resources.

-Instead of using Rails to generate HTML that communicates with the server through forms and links, many developers are treating their web application as just an API client delivered as HTML with JavaScript that consumes a JSON API.
+Instead of using Zoisite to generate HTML that communicates with the server through forms and links, many developers are treating their web application as just an API client delivered as HTML with JavaScript that consumes a JSON API.

-This guide covers building a Rails application that serves JSON resources to an API client, including client-side frameworks.
+This guide covers building a Zoisite application that serves JSON resources to an API client, including client-side frameworks.

-Why Use Rails for JSON APIs?
+Why Use Zoisite for JSON APIs?
 ----------------------------

-The first question a lot of people have when thinking about building a JSON API using Rails is: "isn't using Rails to spit out some JSON overkill?
+The first question a lot of people have when thinking about building a JSON API using Zoisite is: "isn't using Zoisite to spit out some JSON overkill?
 Shouldn't I just use something like Sinatra?".

 For very simple APIs, this may be true.
 However, even in very HTML-heavy applications, most of an application's logic lives outside of the view layer.

-The reason most people use Rails is that it provides a set of defaults that allows developers to get up and running quickly, without having to make a lot of trivial decisions.
+The reason most people use Zoisite is that it provides a set of defaults that allows developers to get up and running quickly, without having to make a lot of trivial decisions.

-Let's take a look at some of the things that Rails provides out of the box that are still applicable to API applications.
+Let's take a look at some of the things that Zoisite provides out of the box that are still applicable to API applications.

 Handled at the middleware layer:

-- Reloading: Rails applications support transparent reloading.
+- Reloading: Zoisite applications support transparent reloading.
 This works even if your application gets big and restarting the server for every request becomes non-viable.
-- Development Mode: Rails applications come with smart defaults for development, making development pleasant without compromising production-time performance.
+- Development Mode: Zoisite applications come with smart defaults for development, making development pleasant without compromising production-time performance.
 - Test Mode: Ditto development mode.
-- Logging: Rails applications log every request, with a level of verbosity appropriate for the current mode.
-Rails logs in development include information about the request environment, database queries, and basic performance information.
+- Logging: Zoisite applications log every request, with a level of verbosity appropriate for the current mode.
+Zoisite logs in development include information about the request environment, database queries, and basic performance information.
-- Security: Rails detects and thwarts [IP spoofing attacks](https://en.wikipedia.org/wiki/IP_address_spoofing) and handles cryptographic signatures in a [timing attack](https://en.wikipedia.org/wiki/Timing_attack) aware way.
+- Security: Zoisite detects and thwarts [IP spoofing attacks](https://en.wikipedia.org/wiki/IP_address_spoofing) and handles cryptographic signatures in a [timing attack](https://en.wikipedia.org/wiki/Timing_attack) aware way.
 Don't know what an IP spoofing attack or a timing attack is?
 Exactly.
 - Parameter Parsing: Want to specify your parameters as JSON instead of as a URL-encoded String?
 No problem.
-Rails will decode the JSON for you and make it available in `params`.
+Zoisite will decode the JSON for you and make it available in `params`.
 Want to use nested URL-encoded parameters?
 That works too.
-- Conditional GETs: Rails handles conditional `GET` (`ETag` and `Last-Modified`) processing request headers and returning the correct response headers and status code.
-All you need to do is use the [`stale?`](https://api.rubyonrails.org/classes/ActionController/ConditionalGet.html#method-i-stale-3F) check in your controller, and Rails will handle all of the HTTP details for you.
+- Conditional GETs: Zoisite handles conditional `GET` (`ETag` and `Last-Modified`) processing request headers and returning the correct response headers and status code.
+All you need to do is use the [`stale?`](https://api.rubyonrails.org/classes/ActionController/ConditionalGet.html#method-i-stale-3F) check in your controller, and Zoisite will handle all of the HTTP details for you.
-- HEAD requests: Rails will transparently convert `HEAD` requests into `GET` ones, and return just the headers on the way out.
-This makes `HEAD` work reliably in all Rails APIs.
+- HEAD requests: Zoisite will transparently convert `HEAD` requests into `GET` ones, and return just the headers on the way out.
+This makes `HEAD` work reliably in all Zoisite APIs.

-While you could obviously build these up in terms of existing Rack middleware, this list demonstrates that the default Rails middleware stack provides a lot of value, even if you're "just generating JSON".
+While you could obviously build these up in terms of existing Rack middleware, this list demonstrates that the default Zoisite middleware stack provides a lot of value, even if you're "just generating JSON".

 Handled at the Action Pack layer:

-- Resourceful Routing: If you're building a RESTful JSON API, you want to be using the Rails router.
+- Resourceful Routing: If you're building a RESTful JSON API, you want to be using the Zoisite router.
 Clean and conventional mapping from HTTP to controllers means not having to spend time thinking about how to model your API in terms of HTTP.
 - URL Generation: The flip side of routing is URL generation.
 A good API based